103-09 Ichimoku Cloud Trading Strategy

-Ichimoku clouds are a technical analysis tool used in stock trading and other investment fields.
+Ichimoku clouds are a technical analysis tool in stock trading and other investment fields.
 The clouds are composed of five lines that can be used to identify current trends, support and resistance levels, and price targets.

 The 5 Elements of Ichimoku Clouds